thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 Since we are already cutting the red tape here, we might as well keep going.
 You can override any [safeguard holds](https://learn.microsoft.com/en-us/windows/deployment/update/safeguard-holds) by applying the a policy using Settings catalog.
 Proceed to Disable Safeguard Holds:
 ![SettingsCatalog](/assets/images/2024-06-20-UpgradeWindows11-UnsupportedHardware/DisableSafeguardsWufB.png?raw=true "Disable WufB Safeguards Settings Catalog")

 This will override any safeguard holds applied from Microsoft end because of Apps, Drivers or even certain BIOS Versions that Microsoft has deemed problematic for Windows 11 23H2.
 Sometimes, the Safeguard hold has been applied because of a printer or just a very old app like old versions of VMware Player.
 We don't really care about this in this scenario.
-Otherwise be aware, there is obviously also an increased risk when applying this policy.
+Otherwise be aware, there is obviously also an increased risk with old hardware of driver incompatibility.
+Attempting to force upgrade, might just result in a blue screen loop.
+If possible, proceed to apply all the latest driver you can for Sound, Video and Network.
+If your hardware vendor doesn't have any newer drivers for the last 3-4 years, you can try your luck by going directly to the vendor of the part, website like Intel or Realtek.
+Chances are they have newer versions available than your hardware vendor published.

 There is otherwise a nice report in Intune where you can also identify these devices.
 Navigate to Reports -> Windows Updates -> Reports -> Windows feature update device readiness report.
 You can also go to the Compatibility Risks report to see the specific Drivers and apps that you have in your org that might be blocking an upgrade.